rmalveis/dom-manipulation-tests-with-jest/README.md

-Personal study to test DOM events and/or DOM manipulation using Jest.
+Testing DOM events and/or DOM manipulation using Jest.